sandialabs/scot/docs/source/install.rst

 Best practice in migration is to open a terminal for each collection, start tmux or screen, and then start the migration for a collection.
-Extensive loggin is performed in /var/log/scot/migration.alert.log, where alert is the actual collection being migrated.
+Extensive logging is performed in /var/log/scot/migration.alert.log, where alert is the actual collection being migrated.
 Pro tip: 'grep -i error /var/log/scot/migration*'

-The Migrate the following collections:
+The list of collections to migrate:

 # alertgroup
 # alert